Stamp Duty in South Australia (SA), Rates & Exemptions 2026

 FHB ExemptionFull stamp duty exemption for first home buyers purchasing new homes (abolished since June 2024).
 No exemption on established homes. $15,000 FHOG also available for new homes

-FHB ThresholdFull exemption on new homes (no stamp duty for FHB since June 2024); FHOG applies to new homes up to $575,000
+FHB ThresholdFull exemption on new homes (no stamp duty for FHB since June 2024); $15,000 FHOG applies to new homes (no price cap since June 2024)

 Foreign Surcharge7% surcharge for foreign buyers

-Key NotesSince June 2024, South Australia has abolished stamp duty entirely for first home buyers purchasing new homes — one of the most significant FHB benefits in Australia.
-SA does not offer stamp duty concessions on established homes for first home buyers, but the $15,000 FHOG applies to new builds up to $575,000.
+Key NotesSince June 2024, South Australia has abolished stamp duty entirely for first home buyers purchasing new homes, one of the most significant FHB benefits in Australia.
+SA does not offer stamp duty concessions on established homes for first home buyers, but the $15,000 FHOG applies to new builds (no price cap since June 2024).

 SA Stamp Duty Rate Brackets